mosaicml/llm-foundry/TUTORIAL.md

 ### What hardware can I run inference on?
 - Similar to above…

-### What is the MosaicML Training platform?
-- This is

-### What is the MosaicML Inference platform?
-- This is

 ### What is FSDP?
-[Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) is a PyTorch implementation of the [Zero Redundancy Optimizer (ZeRO)](https://arxiv.org/abs/1910.02054).
+- [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) is a PyTorch implementation of the [Zero Redundancy Optimizer (ZeRO)](https://arxiv.org/abs/1910.02054).
 FSDP shards networks parameters and the optimizer state across all GPUs.
 This enables users to train models with large parameter counts which do not fit into a single GPUs memory.

 ### What are the different attention options `torch` / `flash` / `triton`  for MPT and which one should I use?
 - **Short answer:** `torch` is the native pytorch attention implementation, and `flash` and `triton` are different implementations of the much more optimized [Flash Attention](https://arxiv.org/abs/2205.14135) method. `triton` and `flash` will be faster (and use less GPU memory) than `torch`, but they might not work with all hardware and environment setups.